coreconservation banners insulation banner2193

 temp-gradient2-core-conservation

-Heat or the Sun induced temp gradient dries the wall
+Heat or the Sun induced temperature gradient makes the wall drier

 Insulating Newer Buildings